Real Estate Glossary

 PROBATE – A legal procedure in which the validity and probity of a document, such as a will, is proven.

-PUBLIC RECORDS – The transcriptions in a recorder’s office of instruments which have been recorded, including the indexes pertaining to them.
+PUBLIC RECORDS – The transcriptions in a recorder’s office of instruments that have been recorded, including the indexes pertaining to them.
 Most public records today can be found online.

-PURCHASE AGREEMENT – Is the agreement signed by the buyer(s) and seller(s) specifying the exact terms and conditions the property will be sold.
+PURCHASE AGREEMENT – This is the agreement signed by the buyer(s) and the seller(s) specifying the exact terms and conditions the Property will be sold.

-QUIT CLAIM DEED – A deed that transfers without warranty whatever interest or title a grantor may have at the time the conveyance is made.
-This deed which does not imply that the grantor holds title, but which surrenders and gives to the grantee any possible interest or rights which the grantor may have in the property.
+QUITCLAIM DEED – A deed that transfers without warranty whatever interest or title a grantor may have at the time the conveyance is made.
+This deed does not imply that the grantor holds the title, but it surrenders and gives to the grantee any possible interest or rights which the grantor may have in the Property.

-RATE LOCK – Is a commitment issued by a lender to a borrower specifying or “locking” in an interest rate for a specified period of time at a specific cost.
-These locks do expire so you need to ensure the loan is complete and closed before the expiration.
+RATE LOCK – This is a commitment issued by a lender to a borrower specifying or “locking” in an interest rate for a specified period of time at a specific cost.
+These locks do expire, so you need to ensure the loan is complete and closed before the expiration.

-REAL PROPERTY – Land and any items that go with it that include items like structures, trees, minerals, and the interest, benefits, and inherent rights thereof.
+REAL PROPERTY – Land and any items that go with it that include things like structures, trees, minerals, and the interest, benefits, and inherent rights thereof.

-REVOLVING DEBT – When calculating your debt for a loan approval one of the items looked at is revolving debt.
+REVOLVING DEBT – When calculating your debt for loan approval, one of the items looked at is revolving debt.
 A good example of revolving debt is a credit card.
 These allow customers the ability to borrow against a preapproved line of credit when purchasing goods and services.

 SECOND MORTGAGE – A mortgage ranking in priority immediately below or subordinate to a first mortgage.

 SECONDARY MARKET – The secondary mortgage market exists to keep liquidity in the mortgage market, there is buying and selling of existing mortgages.
-Basically groups or “pools” of mortgages are sold to investors.
+Groups or “pools” of mortgages are sold to investors.

-SPECIAL WARRANTY DEED – A special warranty deed is a deed in which the seller warrants or guarantees the title only against defects arising during the period of his or her tenure or ownership of the property.
+SPECIAL WARRANTY DEED – A special warranty deed is a deed in which the seller warrants or guarantees the title only against defects arising during the period of his or her tenure or ownership of the Property.
 The grantor makes no warranty against defects existing before the time of his or her ownership.
-It is less protective to the buyer than a general warranty deed.
+It is less protective of the buyer than a general warranty deed.

-SUBDIVISION – Is a housing development that is created by dividing a tract of land into individual lots for sale or lease.
-It generally has facilities like streets, sidewalks, parks, easements and public utilities laid out.
+SUBDIVISION – This is a housing development that is created by dividing a tract of land into individual lots for sale or lease.
+It generally has facilities like streets, sidewalks, parks, easements, and public utilities laid out.

-SURVEY – Is generally it is a map showing the precise legal boundaries, the location of improvements, easements, rights of way, encroachments, and other physical features of the property.
+SURVEY – This is generally a map showing the precise legal boundaries, the location of improvements, easements, rights of way, encroachments, and other physical features of the Property.

-TAX LIEN – Is a lien that is imposed upon real estate by operation of law.
+TAX LIEN – This is a lien that is imposed upon real estate by operation of law.
 Its purpose is to secure the payment of real estate taxes.

 TENANT – Is generally the renter of a property under a lease.

-THIRD PARTY – Is generally a term used for anyone that is not a principal parties to a contract.
-A title company is a good example of a third party.
+THIRD-PARTY – This is generally a term used for anyone that is not a principal party to a contract.
+A title company is an excellent example of a third party.

-TITLE – Is a legal document proving a person’s right of ownership of a property.
+TITLE – This is a legal document proving a person’s right to ownership of a property.

-TITLE SEARCH – A title company will review and check the title records of a property to ensure that the seller is the legal owner of the property and that there are no liens or other claims outstanding on the property.
+TITLE SEARCH – A title company will review and check the title records of a property to ensure that the seller is the legal owner of the Property and that no liens or other claims are outstanding on the Property.

 TRUTH-IN-LENDING (TILA) – A federal law enacted in 1968.
-It’s been changed and added to a lot over the years but the most important aspects concern the pieces of information that must be disclosed to a borrower prior to extending credit such as the annual percentage rate (APR), term of the loan and total costs to the borrower.
+It’s been changed and added to a lot over the years, but the most important aspects concern the pieces of information that must be disclosed to a borrower before extending credit, such as the annual percentage rate (APR), the term of the loan, and total costs to the borrower.
 This information must be conspicuous on documents presented to the consumer before signing, and also possibly on periodic billing statements.